bitcoindevkit/bitcoindevkit.org/docs/tutorials/Bitcoin_Core_RPC_Demo.md

  - We used the rpc configuration to create a `RpcBlockchain` structure.
  - Finally we used the Descriptors, Database, and Blockchain to create our final BDK `wallet` structure.

-Now that we have a our wallet cooked, in the end, we instructed it to sync with the bitcoin core backend, and fetch us a new address.
+Now that we have our wallet cooked, in the end, we instructed it to sync with the bitcoin core backend, and fetch us a new address.

 If all goes well, you should see an address printed in the terminal.